-Drilling, construction and alteration of bores requires a bore permit as it is a Controlled activity in the Regional Resource Management Plan.
-This requires bores to be cased and sealed to prevent aquifer cross-connection and leakage from the surface into groundwater.
+Drilling, construction and alteration of bores requires a bore permit, as these are Controlled activities in the Regional Resource Management Plan.
+Bores must be cased and sealed to prevent aquifer cross-connection and leakage from the surface into groundwater.

 Important: a Bore Permit is NOT a resource consent to take groundwater from the well - see also 'Taking Water'